Capital Health – East Trenton Closure

 What is the date by which licensure in the State of New Jersey must be obtained?

 Capital Health provides a competitive salary as well as group rate medical, dental and vision benefits (if desired) for residents.
-Reimbursement for attendance and travel to ASHP Midyear meeting and Eastern States Conference are provided.
-Reimbursement for other educational expenses including attendance at other conferences, are approved at the discretion of the RPD and the Director of Pharmacy.
+Reimbursement for attendance and travel to ASHP Midyear meeting, Eastern States Conference, or other conference in which attendance is required are provided.
+Reimbursement for other educational expenses, including attendance at other conferences, are approved at the discretion of the RPD and the Director of Pharmacy.
 Free parking is provided at all Capital Health facilities.

 Who is eligible to apply for a residency position at Capital Health?

-ACPE-accredited pharmacy school graduates with a Doctor of Pharmacy degree are eligible to apply for PGY1 residency positions.
-PGY2 resident applicants must have completed a PGY1 residency at an accredited institution (or pre-candidate status).
+Visit our Application Process and Requirements page for details.
+ACPE accredited pharmacy school graduates with a Doctor of Pharmacy degree are eligible to apply for PGY1 residency positions.
+PGY2 resident applicants must be currently enrolled in or have previously graduated from a PGY1 residency at an accredited institution (or pre-candidate status).